-In LuCiD, we work as Research Assistants on a project examining cross-linguistic language learning.
+In LuCiD, we work as researchers on a project examining cross-linguistic language learning.
 We investigate how children acquire verb and noun inflection in morphologically complex languages.
 We design experiments which allow us to track the development of inflection in children between the ages of 3 and 5 years.
 Then, we test children in Finland (Sonia) and in Poland (Joanna).
 After the testing, we come back to Manchester to transcribe and analyse the data.

 What actually is inflection?